AgentMath: Empowering Mathematical Reasoning for Large Language Models via Tool-Augmented Agent: Appendix

 \subsubsection{Supervised Fine-tuning (SFT) Data Construction}

 The supervised fine-tuning (SFT) data construction pipeline consists of three phases.

-\paragraph{Stage 1: Foundational Data Curation and Filtering.} We aggregate a raw corpus from multiple public mathematical reasoning datasets (i.e., AM-Thinking, OpenThoughts, and AceReason).
-After problem-level deduplication, we apply N-gram \((N=4)\) and MinHash LSH algorithms to eliminate overlaps with all evaluation sets, including AIME24, AIME25, and HMMT25.
-To further prevent data leakage, we compute semantic similarities between training data and evaluation sets using SentenceTransformer (gte-large), filtering out the top-5 most similar samples.
-We then annotate each problem with difficulty scores from 0 to 10 using Qwen3-30B, retaining only data with scores above 5, which yields 392k samples.
+\paragraph{Stage 1: Foundational Data Curation and Filtering.} We aggregate a raw corpus from multiple public math reasoning datasets (i.e., AM-Thinking, OpenThoughts, and AceReason).
+After problem-level deduplication, we apply N-gram \((N=4)\) and MinHash LSH algorithms to eliminate overlaps with all evaluation sets, including AIME24, AIME25 and HMMT25 with 0.6 similarity threshold.
+To further prevent data leakage, we compute semantic similarities between training data and evaluation sets using gte-large model\citep{gtelarge} , filtering out the top-5 most similar samples.
+We then annotate each problem with difficulty scores from 0 to 10 using Qwen3-30B, retaining data with scores above 5, which yields 392k samples.
 Finally, using DeepSeek-R1-0528 to generate solutions and removing instances with incorrect answers, we obtain 346k high-quality data.

 \paragraph{Stage 2: Tool-Augmented Data Synthesis.} We firstly decompose the problem-solving process into discrete reasoning segments and perform tool-augmented synthesis for each segment using the Prompt presented in Appendix~\ref{sec:Tool_Augmented_Prompt} via DeepSeek-V3-0324.
 During synthesis, we filter out samples with synthesis format error, tool execution failures, or incorrect final answer, yielding 302k high-fidelity, tool-augmented solution trajectories.